tcmyths/tcmyths/docs/_myths/writing-takes-a-lot-of-time.md

 # Background

-This myth likely came about from a lack of familiarity of how much effort is required to complete a writing assignment.
+This myth is likely the result of a lack of familiarity with how much effort a writing assignment requires or a desire for a writing assignment to be completed in less time than is practical.

 # Counter Myths